The default Configurator setup is a great starting point for quickly providing configuration hooks for

 and the sources individually provide options to tune their behavior.
 The sequence can also be extended with

-additional sources, either fully custom, or provided by optional packages.
+These additional sources may be fully customized for your needs or provided by optional packages.

 Single Source of Truth: Configuration as a Data Model

-The structure of the validated output configuration object is intended to mirror an "idealized" config
+The structure of the validated output configuration object is intended to closely mirror an "idealized" config

 file format for your application.
 If a schema hierarchy is created to align with the structure of the